 In Hong Kong, there are an increasing number of ageing buildings in need of renovation.
 To make profits, criminal syndicates, even triad gangsters engage in those renovation works by unlawful means.
 In light of this, the Organized Crime and Triad Bureau (OCTB) set up an Internal Working Group earlier to make recommendations and formulate strategic tactics on long-term publicity, crime prevention, fight crime work, gathering of intelligence and law enforcement.
 This Working Group will also monitor the progress of how the project is implemented.

 The Force has also established an Interdepartmental Working Group with other government departments and public bodies.
 The Chief Superintendent of OCTB is appointed as the Chairman by the Working Group, which comprises the Buildings Department, Independent Commission Against Corruption, Hong Kong Housing Society, Urban Renewal Authority and Home Affairs Department.
 After considerations and discussions, the Working Group has launched a scheme named “RenoSafe Scheme” in September 2013, which is a publicity scheme of crime prevention.
+Competition Committee and Fire Service Department have also joined the Scheme in May 2015 and March 2018 respectively.
 The Scheme aims to prevent consultant firms, building contractors, or any person to employ unlawful means to affect the tendering and the process of works in building renovation projects.
 The participating government departments and public bodies will play different roles in the process of building renovation, and provide professional advice, assistance and support to those residents who have commissioned renovation works.

 Phase I of the Scheme covers publicity.
 Each incorporated owner or residents’ committee participating in the Scheme will be given a copy of An integrated service package which introduces crimes related to building renovation, the assistance provided by participating government departments and public bodies with their hotlines as well as the contact point of the Anti-triad Squad of the respective Police District.
 Posters displaying the telephone numbers of participating government departments and public bodies will be put up at conspicuous positions inside and outside the participating buildings.
 Banners may also be hung on the external walls of the buildings so as to maximise the effect on publicity and crime prevention.